husamwise/math214projects/README.md

 This repository is created for numerical analysis lesson's project.
 All of files are licensed with General Public License v3.
-Contributor:Hüsamettin Erturk(husamwise) & M.Zeynel Akcin.
+Contributor:Husamettin Erturk(husamwise) & M.Zeynel Akcin.